-The Company's ten largest customers accounted for approximately 67% of 2014 revenues of the Company and the Company's top two customers each accounted for over 10% of the Company's 2014 revenues.
+The Company's ten largest customers accounted for approximately 77% of 2015 revenues of the Company and the Company's top two customers each accounted for over 10% of the Company's 2015 revenues.
 The loss of any one of these contracts of the Company would cause immediate disruption and would adversely affect the Company's revenues.
-Any such loss could have a material adverse effect on the results of operations of the Company and there is no assurance that the Company would be able to replace such loss with another customer on terms as favourable as the Company's existing contracts.
-If the Company's relationship with its customers or the financial health of the customers were to be negatively affected, the Company's financial results could suffer.
+Any such loss could have a material adverse effect on the results of operations of the Company and there is no assurance that the contracts will be renewed for an additional term or that the commercial terms of any such renewal would be as favorable to the Company as the existing contracts.
+The inability of the Company to renew these contracts could have a material adverse effect on the Company's business, results of operations or financial condition.

-Most of the Company's contracts with its customers are for a term of three to five years with the ability to terminate generally upon six to twelve months' notice or if the Company is not meeting specified performance targets.
+Most of the Company's contracts with its customers are for a term of three to ten years with the ability to terminate generally upon six to eighteen months' notice or if the Company is not meeting specified performance targets.
 When these contracts expire, there is no assurance that the contracts will be renewed for an additional term or that the commercial terms of any such renewal would be as favourable to the Company as existing contracts.
 The inability of the Company to renew these contracts could have a material adverse effect on the Company's business, results of operations or financial condition.

 In 2014, the Company was awarded the DACNS contract and signed the MSA with CPGOC for an initial seven-year term with three thirty-six month renewal options held by the CPGOC.
 The terms of contract require the Company to maintain specific on time performance metrics and provide minimum levels of dedicated cargo space.
 To fulfill its requirements under the contract, the Company has made material investments in its fleet, equipment and the hiring of new personnel.
 Under the terms of the MSA, the Company has issued a revolving letter of guarantee of \$20.0 million to the CPGOC.
-If the Company were unable to achieve the minimum service levels and minimum levels of cargo capacity required by the MSA, the contract may be cancelled by the CPGOC without penalty and the letter of guarantee may be executed.
+If the Company were unable to achieve the minimum service levels and minimum levels of cargo capacity required by the MSA, the contract may be cancelled by the CPGOC without penalty and the drawer's rights under the letter of guarantee may be exercised.
 The cancellation of the MSA without penalty would have a material adverse effect on the Company's business, results of operations and financial conditions.

-Credit Facilities, Finance Lease and Loan Agreement and their Restrictive Covenants
+Facilities, Finance Lease and Loan Agreement and their Restrictive Covenants